-Are you feeling motivated and excited to host an epic family New Year’s party for 2021?
+Are you feeling motivated and excited to host an epic family New Year’s party at home for 2022?

-There’s no doubt this has been a tough year for everyone – so let’s send it out on the best note possible and look forward to the hope a new year always brings!
+There’s no doubt this has been another tough year for everyone – so let’s send it out on the best note possible and look forward to the hope a new year always brings!